luischanu/TinyVM/README.md

 # Credits
-While searching for other similar VMs, [Luis Chanu](https://www.linkedin.com/in/luischanu/) came across a couple that inspired him and gave him some ideas, so he thought he would mention them here.
+While searching for other similar VMs, [Luis Chanu](https://www.linkedin.com/in/luischanu/) came across a couple of articles that inspired him and gave him some ideas, so he thought he would mention them here.
 So, a big thank you goes out to the following people for their articles:
 * [Maciej Jedrzejczyk](https://cloudarchitectblog.wordpress.com/about/) at [cloudarchitectblog](https://cloudarchitectblog.wordpress.com) for his [How to build your own yVM: step-by-step process](https://cloudarchitectblog.wordpress.com/2015/11/11/how-to-build-your-own-yvm-step-by-step-process/) article.
 * [Sheng Chen](https://route179.dev/about/) at [Route179](https://route179.dev/) for his [Create a Tiny Core Linux VM Template for vSphere Lab environment](https://route179.dev/2021/02/21/create-a-tiny-core-linux-vm-template-for-vsphere-lab-environment/) article.